vm70/stratagem/README.md

-# Stratagem: A Nonlinear Match-3 Game for the PICO-8
+# _Stratagem_: A Nonlinear Match-3 Game for the PICO-8

 <div align="center">
 <img src="assets/stratagem-label.png" alt="Stratagem Logo" style="image-rendering: pixelated" width=384 height=384>
 </div>

-Stratagem is a match-3 game for the
+_Stratagem_ is a match-3 game for the
 [PICO-8 fantasy console](https://www.lexaloffle.com/pico-8.php).
 The objective
 of the game is to get as many points as possible by swapping adjacent gems on a grid to clear touching groups on the grid.
 Spend your chances to make wrong